A GPU Parallel Algorithm for Computing Morse-Smale Complexes: Algorithm

 \subsection{Saddle-Saddle reachability}

 We mark reachable saddle-saddle pairs using parallel BFS traversals of the DAG starting at all 1-saddles.
 A BFS traversal iteratively computes and stores a frontier of nodes that are reachable from the source node.
 The frontier is initialized to the set of all source nodes, namely the 1-saddles.
 After the $i^{th}$ iteration, the frontier consists of nodes reachable via a gradient path of length $i$.
-Note that the outdegree of a node in the DAG is at most 4, which imposes a bound on the size of the frontier in the next iteration.
+We observe from Figure~\ref{fig:msc-max-min-dag}~(c) that while traversing a gradient path, the next 1-2 gradient pair should necessarily contain one of four possible 1-cell facets of the 2-cell from the current 1-2 gradient pair.
+So, the outdegree of a node in the DAG is at most 4, which in turn imposes a bound on the size of the frontier in the next iteration.
 This bound allows us to allocate sufficient space to store the next frontier.
 All nodes in the current frontier are processed in parallel to update the frontier.
 Subsequently, a stream compaction is performed on the frontier to collect all nodes belonging to the next frontier.
 The traversal stops when it reaches a 2-saddle and the algorithm terminates when the frontier is empty.